 3. In 1922 more than 35,000 rubles were donated to the Jewish National Foundation.

-4. In 1922 a sports and recreational community “Maccaby” was established, chaired by Maxim Abamovych.
+4. In 1922 a sports and recreational community “Maccabi” was established, chaired by Maxim Abramovych.

 5. In 1924 the Liepaja Jewish Community for Improvement of Palestinian Culture was set up.

 6. In 1931 an Association promoting the study of science and customs was established chaired by Alite Bentsion.

 7. In 1933 an Aid Association “Beyt Lekhem” was created, chaired by Dr. Abraham Lippert.